• Skip to primary navigation

 It adds a unique essence to dishes like salsas, curries, soups and stews.

-It is important to note that while dried cilantro can enhance flavors in cooked dishes, it may not provide the same freshness as fresh cilantro when added as a garnish or topping just before serving.
+Note that while dried cilantro can enhance flavors in cooked dishes, it may not provide the same freshness as fresh cilantro when added as a garnish or topping just before serving.

 So, decide on your preference and what your recipe needs.